-Conservation Programs are assessed using the following six criteria:
+Conservation Programs are assessed using the following criteria:

-Implementation Process: Extent to which initiative funding and conservation strategies are being implemented as outlined in the business plan.
+Implementation Progress: Extent to which initiative funding and conservation strategies have been implemented as outlined in the business plan.